qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_own_config_cli.rst

 Build your own configuration
 -----------------------------
-To build your own configuration, you must compile the build with the default machine configuration and then compile the software product with your own machine and distro configuration files.
+To build your own configuration, you must compile the build with the default machine configuration and then compile the software product with your own machine and distribution configuration files.

 When compiling a software image, ensure that you also compile the software product.
 For example, if you compile ``BOOT.MXF.1.0.c1``, ensure that you also compile the software product (such as ``QCS9100.LE.2.0``).